jupyter/nbgrader/nbgrader/docs/source/api/high_level_api.rst

 .. versionadded:: 0.5.0

-This API is a high-level api that provides access to nbgrader's core functionality, for example assigning, releasing, collecting, and autograading assignments.
+This API is a high-level api that provides access to nbgrader's core functionality, for example assigning, releasing, collecting, and autograding assignments.
 For example:

 .. code:: python